Is it safe to travel with sleeping train from Warsaw to Kiev and then from Kiev to Krakow on my own? Dose anyone have idea of plice?

 It would be safe, yes.

 I was travelling in Poland, without native language and it was difficult, however a lot of Warsaw citizens did seem to speak English and Krakow is a very big tourist attraction.
-I would say you could get help from your hotel/hostel/accommodation to get help with booking train trips, or contact a travel company which are sure to speak some English in Warsaw & Krakow. over 7 years ago
+I would say you could get help from your hotel/hostel/accommodation to get help with booking train trips, or contact a travel company which are sure to speak some English in Warsaw & Krakow. about 8 years ago

 I'm asking my Polish contacts about the safety aspect, but it seems to be relatively safe (the usual precautions needed - secure bags, some travellers carry a lock to secure the cabin door while they sleep).
 Just watch out for soccer fans during football season!